The-Ofek-Foundation/blog/_posts/2015-12-30-2d-array-copy-speeds.md

   {% highlight javascript %}
   reconstruct(position);{% endhighlight %}given the position.

   As you may have guessed, the MCTS would simply contain strings of the position that can be converted to boards.
-This method is much more space efficient than storing as JSON or 1D arrays, and is significantly faster when the board is not heavily filled. *This method becomes slower as the game goes on -- slightly slower than a 1D array* -- but for Connect Four the thinking in the start of the game is more important making this method preferable.
+This method is much more space efficient than storing as JSON or 1D arrays, and is significantly faster when the board is not heavily filled. *This method becomes slower as the game goes on—slightly slower than a 1D array*—but for Connect Four the thinking in the start of the game is more important making this method preferable.

 ### Speed Tests

-Now for the moment you have all been waiting for -- the speed tests!
+Now for the moment you have all been waiting for—the speed tests!
 Generate 1000 new Connect Four boards and use each method to deep copy the boards.
 Each method will have a limited amount of time to try to copy as much as it can.
 It is worth mentioning that these boards are a maximum of 25 moves into the game.

 <button onclick="generate_boards()">Generate New Boards</button> <input id="generate-text" readonly>
 <br />